CommonAccord/Site-Org/Doc/about/vision/Cmacc_Object_Model.md

 ### Prefixed, Multiple Protype Inheritance

 Cmacc also differs (I think) in that the reference to another object can be "prefixed."
-So a reference to P1.=[Acme_Incorporated] would be the same as pasting the properties of that other object at the bottom of the current list of properties - but with "P1." preceding each name of a property and each variable in any of the properties.
-E.g. If in Acme there is Address={Street}, {City}, {ST}  {Zip}, then it would be evaluated as if we had pasted: P1.Address={P1.Street}, {P1.City}, {P1.ST}  {P1.Zip}.
+So a reference to <code>P1.=[Acme_Incorporated]</code> would be the same as pasting the properties of that other object at the bottom of the current list of properties - but with "P1." preceding each name of a property and each variable in any of the properties.
+E.g. If in Acme there is <code>Address={Street}, {City}, {ST}  {Zip}</code>, then it would be evaluated as if we had pasted: <code>P1.Address={P1.Street}, {P1.City}, {P1.ST}  {P1.Zip}</code>.
 This is recursive.
-E.g., if Acme_Incorporated referenced its CEO as CEO.=[Alice_Alto] and Alice had a similar address entry, it would be evaluated in our object as P1.CEO.Address={P1.CEO.Street}, {P1.CEO.City}, {P1.CEO.ST}  {P1.CEO.Zip}.
-In this age of liberation, a child object not only can claim as many parents as it wants, it can assign them roles.
+E.g., if Acme_Incorporated referenced its CEO as <code>CEO.=[Alice_Alto]</code> and Alice had a similar address entry, it would be evaluated in our object as <code>P1.CEO.Address={P1.CEO.Street}, {P1.CEO.City}, {P1.CEO.ST}  {P1.CEO.Zip}</code>.
+In this age of liberation, a child object can claim as many parents as it wants, and can assign them roles.

 If a prefixed property is not found, the system will "deprefix," remove the most nested part of the prefix and look again.
-In the example, if there is no "City" in Alice, the property will be evaluatated as {P1.City} (which might be "P1.City=Boston" in the top object or might be "City=Boston" in Acme_Incorporated), and if still not found then re-evaluate as {City}.
+In the example, if there is no "City" in Alice, the property will be evaluatated as {P1.City} (which might be "<code>P1.City=Boston</code>" in the top object or might be "<code>City=Boston</code>" in Acme_Incorporated), and if still not found then re-evaluate as {City}.
 In each case, it searches the entire name space of the object that is being evaluated (pure prototype inheritance).
 Deprefixing happens only with prefixing.

 ##Rendering Documents: